sivashankar99/BasicWebsite/README.md

 # Basic Website
-This repository to create as part of courser for pluralsight
+This repository to create as part of course for pluralsight

 ## Contents
 A demo website to understand git